A Living Sacrifice for the Greatest Joy

 It will be a thrill on this side of glory to see how the Lord can use you to make a difference among the nations.
 How?
 Engage in your next steps at missionnext.org – move at your own pace.
 Now is a good time to start.

 (1) Leviticus 1; (2) Romans 12:1

 Nelson Malwitz, Founder

-Nelson Malwitz, Founder Nelson is the generic Evangelical baby-boomer.
-A retired Chemical Engineering and worked in R&D positions in American industry for 33 years.
+Nelson Malwitz, Founder Nelson is a retired Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) in what is now one of the largest Evangelical churches in New England.
-In 1998 Nelson founded the Finishers Project, now MissionNext, and serves in program development.
+In 1998 Nelson founded the Finishers Project, now MissionNext, and serves on the board.
 He has been in 45 countries to work with leaders of leaders and see multiple cultures first hand.